gbroques/ose-workbench-platform/README.md

   -h, --help            show this help message and exit

 Commands:
-  {init,test,docs,container}
+  {container,test,docs,init}
-    init                Initialize new workbench
+    container           Commands for interacting with containers
     test                Run tests in workbench
     docs                Make documentation
-    container           Commands for interacting with containers
+    init                Initialize new workbench
 ```

 Each sub-command may have flags and arguments, and additional information can be discovered via `osewb <command> -h` or `--help`.

-### Container
+### container
 OSE Workbench Platform includes a `container` command to make interacting with the requisite container for running tests and building documentation easier.

 ```